Blog

 Encourage staff to share their favorites as this often feels more authentic than a photocopied list of restaurants in the neighborhood.

-You can go a step further by partnering with local businesses and restaurants to make bookings smooth.
+You can go a step further by partnering with local businesses and restaurants to secure reservations or offer exclusive tasting menus can turn a good stay into a memorable one.

 Person walking with a rolling suitcase at a modern train station, wearing a backpack, jeans, and sneakers, under a sunlit glass roof.

-• Easy access to outdoor areas for walks or bathroom breaks
+• Easy access to outdoor areas for walks and bathroom breaks

 What hotels can do: